mackieks/Shinobi-Scaler/README.md

 <img src='images/gbs8200_top_noconn.png' width='500'>

-There is an 0805 zero-ohm resistor (R19) in series with the output of the onboard 3.3V regulator.
+**Note:** There is an 0805 zero-ohm resistor (R19) in series with the output of the onboard 3.3V regulator.
 If you intend to power Shinobi from an external 3.3V supply, you can omit this resistor as well as U7 (TPS621351) and its supporting passives.
 If you choose to remove the zero-ohm and/or U7, the board will need to be powered with an external 3.3V supply during programming.

 ## Programming
 - Install [CH340 drivers](http://www.wch-ic.com/downloads/CH341SER_ZIP.html)